 The featured publications — some still operating — were grouped into categories: Amateur, Vanity, Military, Politics, Ethnic, Labor, Agriculture, Empowerment, African American and Religion.

 “We’re collecting the history of the past, but we always try to tie into the present and look to the future.
-Often, UNC faculty provide us with that perspective of the future,” said John Blythe, assistant curator of the North Carolina Collection, said of Abernathy’s speech at the event.
+Often, UNC faculty provide us with that perspective of the future,” said John Blythe, assistant curator of the North Carolina Collection, of Abernathy’s speech at the event.

 Abernathy told the crowd that the past decade has been a rough one for the newspaper industry, especially local news, after the 2008 recession and digital competition dried up advertising dollars and audience, shuttering scores of newsrooms and leaving many struggling newspapers selling out to large corporate chains.